ros-infrastructure/ros_buildfarm/doc/index.rst

 * `devel jobs <jobs/devel_jobs.rst>`_ build and test ROS repositories

-* doc jobs (to be done) generate the API documentation of packages
+* `doc jobs <jobs/doc_jobs.rst>`_ generate the API documentation of packages and extract information from the manifests

 * `miscellaneous jobs <jobs/miscellaneous_jobs.rst>`_ perform maintenance tasks and generate informational data to visualize the status of the build farm and